 There’s no question that debt can lead to stress and anxiety.
 Considering a vast majority of Americans are living with some form of debt today, you might find yourself tossing and turning at night without realizing what’s got you feeling down.
 If your quality of sleep is suffering, experts recommend some bedtime routines that could help you feel rested and recharged more often.
 Making an effort to unplug from technology, incorporate yoga or meditation into your evening rituals, or even writing out a to-do list could help you get to bed faster and stay asleep longer.

 When it comes to improving your sleep, you want to make sure you’ve got a good partner in the game.
 Your mattress could have more to say about the quality of sleep you’re getting at night than you realize, and studies have shown that switching things up could help reduce your stress.
-At Best Mattress Brand, we know better sleep means a better tomorrow.
+At Best Mattress Brand, we know that the best mattress means a lot when getting great rest.
 Visit us to learn more.

 For this campaign, we surveyed 1,000 Americans on the amount of debt they currently owed, as well as their quality of sleep per night.
 Debt was divided into three brackets: respondents owing $30,000 or less, $31,000 to $60,000, and more than $60,000.
 Five-point scales were used to determine the quality of sleep and frequency of dreams (1 representing poor sleep quality or the lowest frequency, and 5 defined as well-rested or the most frequent).